govau/notify-client-python/DOCUMENTATION.md

 #### template_id (required)

 The ID of the template.
-Sign in to GOV.UK Notify and go to the __Templates__ page to find this.
+Sign in to Notify and go to the **Templates** page to find this.

 #### version (required)